 Here are the main culprits, and explanations.

-Riding in the dark; riding hours are between 7am and 8.30pm, basically daylight hours.
+Riding in the dark - sliding scale 2 minutes to DQ; riding hours are between 6.30am and 8pm, basically daylight hours.
 This is because riding in the dark is hazardous to the horses, with marmot holes to fall in, tree roots to trip over, etc. It is also hazardous to the back-up teams to provide cover through the night, and respond to emergencies.
 It is almost impossible to navigate in rural Mongolia in the dark, so you really won't want to ride on anyway.
-If you're less than 30 minutes late, you'll get 2 minutes' penalty for every minute past 8.30.
-After 9pm, you'll get a flat 3 hour penalty.
-If you are moving after 10pm you are liable to be disqualified.
+If you're less than 30 minutes late, you'll get 2 minutes' penalty for every minute past 8pm.
+After 8.30pm, you'll get a flat 3 hour penalty.
+If you are moving after 9.30pm you are liable to be disqualified.

-Enforced hold (non-penalty) - Riders who are visibly exhausted and in the opinion of the vets pose a risk to the welfare of their horses may be held at the urtuu on the authority of the vet or the urtuu manager, or any member of the organising team who have observed them on course.
-This is not actually a penalty, and will not be rolled up to be served at the 'penalty urtuus', but an enforced hold, to be served immediately.
+Enforced hold (non-penalty) - how long is a piece of cake; riders who are visibly exhausted and in the opinion of the vets pose a risk to the welfare of their horses may be held at the urtuu on the authority of the vet or the urtuu manager, or any member of the organising team who have observed them on course.
+This is not actually a penalty, but an enforced hold, to be served immediately.

 It sounds serious, but is most likely to consist of Maggie noticing you can't remember your own name and had no idea you were riding a horse, and forcing a bowl of noodles and some electrolytes down your cake hole.
 Inconvenient at the time perhaps, but a race-saving ploy if it keeps you out of the Medics log-book later in the event.